Stream Processing Concepts in Confluent Cloud for Apache Flink

 Programs in Flink are inherently parallel and distributed.
 During execution, a stream has one or more stream partitions, and each operator has one or more operator subtasks.
 The operator subtasks are independent of one another, and execute in different threads and possibly on different machines or containers.

 The number of operator subtasks is the parallelism of that particular operator.
-Different operators of the same program may have different levels of parallelism.
+Different operators of the same program can have different levels of parallelism.

 A parallel dataflow in Flink with condensed view (above) and parallelized view (below).